DSJacq/Visualization/README.md

-# Seaborn

-This repository was created to explore visualization through seaborn.
+This repository was created to explore data visualization through R and Python.
-Here you will find the datasets and the scripts elaborated in Python programming language.
+Here you will find the datasets and the scripts.

 Get inspired and have fun!